Ingredients for Pasta Alla Norma

 1 lb. penne

-How to make the Pasta with Eggplant and Basil:
+How to make the Pasta alla Norma with Eggplant and Basil:

 Slice the eggplant and place on a cutting board propped on a slant, cover with salt and leave under a weight for one hour until the bitter water seeps out.
 Brown the garlic in oil, add the tomatoes and salt.
-Bring to a simmer over medium heat and continue cooking, stirring occasionally, until the sauce has reduced by 1/3.
-Add pinch of pepper, remove from heat and set aside.
+Bring to a simmer over medium heat and continue cooking, occasionally stirring, until the sauce has reduced by 1/3.
+Add a pinch of pepper, remove from heat, and set aside.

-Wash the slices of eggplant and pat dry; fry in hot oil, place on paper towels to dry, then chop coarsely, and set aside.
-Cook the spaghetti in a large pot of boiling salted water until just al dente and drain.
-Quickly toss in a large skillet half of the tomato sauce, the eggplant, a few basil leaves and half of the grated cheese over a brisk flame.
-Then put the pasta in the serving dish, cover with the remaining half of the sauce, the rest of the grated ricotta, sprinkle with a few more basil leaves and serve.
+Wash the slices of eggplant and pat dry; fry in hot oil, place on paper towels to dry, chop coarsely and set aside—Cook the spaghetti in a large pot of boiling salted water until just al dente and drain.
+Quickly toss in a large skillet, half of the tomato sauce, the eggplant, a few basil leaves, and half of the grated cheese over a brisk flame.
+Then put the pasta in the serving dish, cover with the remaining half of the sauce, the rest of the grated ricotta, sprinkle with a few more basil leaves, and serve.